daningalla/cli-args/README.md

 When a user of your application makes an error, the library will throw a `CommandLineException`.
 The application can catch the exception and display the message to the user.
 Examples of invalid CLI input caught by the library are as follows:

-- An option or argument's arity was violated.
+- An option or argument's arity was violated (`CommandLineArityException`).
+- An argument was not provided for an option (`CommandLineOptionException`).
-- A sub-command was not matched when the root command does not have a handler.
+- A sub-command was not matched when the root command does not have a handler (`CommandLineInvocationException`).
-- A value fails conversion or validation.
+- A value fails conversion (`CommandLineConversionException`).
+- A converted value fails validation (`CommandLineValidationException`).
+- A value is generally invalid (`CommandLineArgumentException`).

 ## Testing